Frozen shoulder or Adhesive Capsulitis is a condition that causes stiffness and pain in the shoulder joint.

 Move your arm towards your body and then away, in a gentle back-and-forth motion, at least 10 times.

 It is important to note that do not do this exercise if you have increased pain.

 Thus, as you get stronger, you can increase your repetitions.

-Moreover, your doctor may advise you of an exercise program in combination with medications like NSAIDs, and corticosteroids, hydrodilatation, or hyaluronan injections.
+Moreover, your doctor may advise you of an exercise program in combination with medications like NSAIDs, pain relief medications, and corticosteroids, hydrodilatation, or hyaluronan injections.
 However, consult your doctor or physiotherapist before trying any exercise at home.